turingschool-examples/backend_mod_1_prework/day_6/questions.md

 **3. In relation to a Class, what is behavior?**

-Behavior, also known as a method, of a class are actions that the class can do or have done to it.
-Methods use or modify attributes of the class.
+Behavior, also known as a method, of a class is an action that the class can do or have done to it.
+A method uses or modifies on or more attributes of the class.

 **4. In the space below, create a Dog class with at least 2 attributes and 2 behaviors**